RickMagaieski/RickMagaieski/README.md

 - 👀 Pleasure, my name is **Henrique Magaieski**!
 - 📖 I'm studying, at moment, **Python**!
-- ✨ I really want to study about **MySQL** in the future...
+- ✨ I really want to study **MySQL** soon...
-- 💞 And i'm ready to work with people that love technology and want to change the world somehow 🙃
+- 💞 And I'm ready to work with people that love technology and want to change the world somehow 🙃

 ***